mit-pdos/sigmaos/cpython3.11/Doc/library/platform.rst

    containing six attributes: :attr:`system`, :attr:`node`, :attr:`release`,
    :attr:`version`, :attr:`machine`, and :attr:`processor`.

-   :attr:`processor` is resolved late, on demand.

-   Note: the first two attribute names differ from the names presented by :func:`os.uname`, where they are named :attr:`sysname` and :attr:`nodename`.
+   Note that this adds a sixth attribute (:attr:`processor`) not present in the :func:`os.uname` result.
+Also, the attribute names are different for the first two attributes; :func:`os.uname` names them :attr:`sysname` and :attr:`nodename`.

    Entries which cannot be determined are set to ``''``.

    .. versionchanged:: 3.3
       Result changed from a tuple to a :func:`~collections.namedtuple`.

-   .. versionchanged:: 3.9
-      :attr:`processor` is resolved late instead of immediately.

 Java Platform